mrsargent/EA_FinalProject/README.md

  ![image showing diagram](/img//step4/result.jpg)

-<span style="color:red;"> As a note this minting policy had additional parameters as well.
+**As a note this minting policy had additional parameters as well.
 The utxoRef, NFT name, Loyalty token policy id and asset name were all parameterized in this policy.
-See step4NFTClaim.ts in the project for more details. </span>
+See step4NFTClaim.ts in the project for more details.**

 ## Using the Project